pnnl/ruleset-checking-tool/docs/ruleset_functions/get_building_segment_skylight_roof_areas.md

 - For each building segment in the model: `for building_segment in RMR.building.building_segments:`

-  - For each thermal block in building segment: `for thermal_block in building_segment.thermal_blocks:`

-    - For each zone in thermal block: `zone in thermal_block.zones:`
+  - For each zone in thermal block: `zone in building_segment.zones:`

     - Check if zone is conditioned or semi-heated: `if zcc_dictionary[zone.id] in ["CONDITIONED RESIDENTIAL", "CONDITIONED NON-RESIDENTIAL“, ”CONDITIONED MIXED", "SEMI-HEATED"]:`

       - For each surface in zone: `for surface in zone.surfaces:`

         - If surface is roof and adjacent to the exterior: `if ( get_opaque_surface_type(surface) == "ROOF" ) AND ( scc_dictionary[surface.id] in ["EXTERIOR RESIDENTIAL", "EXTERIOR NON-RESIDENTIAL", "EXTERIOR MIXED", "SEMI-EXTERIOR"] ):`

           - Add roof area to building segment total envelope roof area: `total_envelope_roof_area += surface.area`

           - For each subsurface in surface, add total subsurface area to building segment total skylight area: `for subsurface in surface.subsurfaces: total_skylight_area += subsurface.glazed_area + subsurface.opaque_area`

   - Save total skylight area and total roof area of building segment: `skylight_roof_areas_dictionary[building_segment.id] = [total_skylight_area, total_envelope_roof_area]`